smart-db-lab/mql/README.md

 ﻿# MQL
 Implementing a Declarative Query Language for High Level Machine Learning Application Design

-Create Model from database and analyze with more functionality.

 ## Technology used
 - Python 3.11 (required)
 - JAVA runtime